nolar/looptime/README.md

 If set to `None`, there is no end of time, and the event loop runs as long as needed.
 Note: `0` means ending the time immediately on start.
+Be careful with the explicit ending time in higher-scoped event loops of pytest-asyncio>=1.0.0, since they time increases through many tests.

 If it is a callable, it is called once per event loop to get the value: e.g. `end=lambda: time.monotonic() + 10`.